[Another titillation from A Republic of Books, the novel in progress, the rest of which may be found elsewhere on this

 “That’s a very incendiary remark from someone who earns her living from those same folks.”

 “Well, it cuts to the chase, doesn’t it?
 I want you to know I’m seriously interested and I know what I’m about.”

 Timed perfectly to this admission, as if scripted and choreographed, an egg hit the window and slid—oozed really—down the glass.
 Then another.
 And each of these was accompanied by the sort of disheartening sound you hear when a small bird hits your windshield on a drive.

-What art was in this, as the yoke of an egg glows golden with sun and the edges are silvered in the light by the albumen (the clear dropping faster below as if in exclamation), with bits of shell littering this flowing landscape in reverse the way hardened lava darkens the fiery heart of a magma drool?
+What art was in this, as the yoke of the egg glows golden with sun and the edges are silvered in the light by the albumen (the clear dropping faster below as if in exclamation), with bits of shell littering the flowing landscape in reverse the way hardened lava darkens the fiery heart of a magma drool?
 Withal, there must be beauty to be had from the projectile egg!
-But a second strike made little more than modern art of it all.
+But then a second strike made little more than modern art of it all.
 I turned to Nancy Claire and shrugged as dramatically as possible as I went for the door.
 I suppose I could have been more agitated had they thrown chickens instead.
 She smiled oddly in return.
 I had no idea of what might actually be humorous to her in the moment as my temper rose.

 This was not the first attack of this kind.
 Through the years there have been several.
 But unlike those previous demonstrations of disagreement, this was not the act of a single perpetrator.
 Though, the group was small.
 Four or five.
 I stopped counting when passersby stopped among them to see the carnage and cars slowed the traffic in the street.
 They were all women.

 “That’s a shame,” one of them said as I opened the door.
 “You better clean that off before it hardens.
 I hear it hardens very quickly in the sun.”